greene-thedev/kingreene/README.md

 - 👋 Hi, I’m @kingreene
-- 👀 I’m interested in programming
+- 👀 I’m a BSc.
+Computer Science undergrad
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning flutter (mostly)
-- 💞️ I’m looking to collaborate on any project
+- 💞️ I’m looking to collaborate on any project!
 - 📫 How to reach me ... jerrygreene010@gmail.com

 <!---